Floer homology and splicing knot complements: Abstract

 \section{Abstract}

-We will obtain a formula for computing the Heegaard Floer homology (hat theory) of the three-manifold obtained by splicing two knot complements, from knot Floer homology of the two knots.
+We obtain a formula for the Heegaard Floer homology (hat theory) of the three-manifold $Y(K_1,K_2)$ obtained by splicing the complements of the knots $K_i\subset Y_i$, $i=1,2$, in terms of the knot Floer homology of $K_1$ and $K_2$.
+We also present a few applications.
+If $h_n^i$ denotes the rank of the Heegaard Floer group $\ov\HFKT$ for the knot obtained by $n$-surgery over $K_i$ we show that the rank of $\ov{\HFT}(Y(K_1,K_2))$ is bounded below by

+We also show that if splicing the complement of a knot $K\subset Y$ with the trefoil complements gives a homology sphere $L$-space then $K$ is trivial and $Y$ is a homology sphere $L$-space.